courtneyschwartz/cipherscan/README.md

 ![cipherscan](https://pbs.twimg.com/media/CPbjvCFW8AAnUK3.png:large)

-Cipherscan tests the ordering of the SSL/TLS ciphers on a given target, for all major versions of SSL and TLS.
-It also extracts some certificates informations, TLS options, OCSP stapling and more.
-Cipherscan is a wrapper above the `openssl s_client` command line.
+Cipherscan tests the ordering of the SSL/TLS ciphers on a given target for all major versions of SSL and TLS.
+It also extracts some certificate information, TLS options, OCSP stapling and more.
+Cipherscan is a wrapper over the `openssl s_client` command line.

-Cipherscan is meant to run on all flavors of unix.
+Cipherscan is meant to run on all flavors of Unix.
 It ships with its own built of OpenSSL for Linux/64 and Darwin/64.
-On other platform, it will use the openssl version provided by the operating system (which may have limited ciphers support), or your own version provided in the `-o` command line flag.
+On other platforms, it will use the OpenSSL version provided by the operating system (which may have limited ciphers support), or your own version provided in the `-o` command line flag.

 Examples
 --------